SawZiDunn/Bookmarks/README.md

 ## Usage

-Download the project and run the program either by
+To run the application, navigate to the project directory and use one of the following commands:

+1. With Flask:

 ```
 $ flask run
 ```

-or
+2. Or with Python directly:

 ```
 $ python app.py
 ```

-in the project directory.
+Both commands will start the application locally.

 ## Contribution

-I do expect any suggestions for the improvement of my web application.
+I welcome suggestions and contributions to improve this web application.